iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 corresponding private key.

 In order to make alias accounts (smart contract chains) able to receive funds, we need to define a new fund locking mechanism, called alias locking.
-An alias locked output can be unlocked by unlocking (state or governance?) the given alias output in the very same transaction.
+An alias locked output can be unlocked by unlocking the given alias output for state transition in the very same transaction.

 An alias account (smart contract chain) can receive funds now, but there are additional requirements to be satisfied for smart contracts: